Do you act different when your child is throwing a fit than when he is happy and excited? Avoid the mistake of judging your child’s emotions.

 And it all started with the movie Frozen…

-Like any silly parent who thought her kid wouldn’t fall for Frozen-mania, I told my four-year-old, “Here’s the DVD of Frozen.
+Like any silly parent who thought her kid wouldn’t fall for Frozen-mania, I told my then-four-year-old, “Here’s the DVD of Frozen.
 Let’s watch it!”

 And we did.
-But in my house, we enforce a limit on screen time.
-For my kids, that’s 30 minutes a day max.
-And so before Elsa could belt “Let It Go,” I pressed stop and smiled at my son.
+But we also enforce a 30-minute limit on screen time on most days.
+And so, before Elsa could belt “Let It Go,” I pressed stop and smiled at my son.
 “Did you like it?”

 “We can’t.
 We already watched 30 minutes of it.
 We’ll watch some more tomorrow.”